datatrail-jhu/00_intro/manuscript/05_googlesheets.md

 ![Shareable](images/05_googlesheets/05_cdsintro_googlesheets-18.png)

 Congrats!
 You have successfully made this spreadsheet shareable.
-We'll use this spreadsheet link in the next lesson when you get started using RStudio.cloud.
+We'll use this spreadsheet link in the next lesson when you get started using RStudio Cloud.

 ### Slides and Video